linas/i370-bigfoot/README.md

 a ten or twenty billion dollar business.
 The fear was that a "free" operating system, such as Linux, might tank a third of IBM's revenues: a veritable disaster!
-Of course, this is absurd, and cooler heads came to previal, but not before IBM's CEO, Lou Gerstner, heard of Linas' work.
+Of course, this is absurd, and cooler heads came to prevail, but not before IBM's CEO, Lou Gerstner, heard of Linas' work.
 He then heard about the IBM Germany skunkworks project, and the decision was clear: if there was to be Linux on the mainframe, IBM would control it.